7.3 Radio Station Formats

 Pop Contemporary Hit Radio

 Pop contemporary hit radio, or pop CHR, represents a subformat of contemporary hit radio (CHR).
 Other subformats of CHR include dance CHR and rhythmic CHR.
-Branded in the 1980s, this format encompasses stations that have a Top 40 orientation but draw on a wide number of formats, such as country, rock, and urban (Ford, 2008).
-In 2010, pop CHR ranked first among teenaged listeners, with 65 percent of its overall listeners aged under 35 .
-This music, ranging from popular artists like Taylor Swift and Kanye West to Shakira , get played in the car more than at home or work, and saw its largest listening times in the evenings.
-Rhythmic CHR, a subformat focusing on a mix of rhythmic pop, R&B, dance, and hip-hop hits, also ranked high in 2010 (Arbitron).
+Branded in the 1980s, this format encompasses stations that have a Top 40 orientation but draw on a diverse range of formats, including country, rock, and urban (Ford, 2008).
+This music, including popular artists like Taylor Swift, Sabrina Carpenter, Billie Eilish, and Teddy Swims, is played in the car more often than at home or work, and sees its largest listening times in the evenings.
+The format had a 4.4% share in 2024 for ages 18 and older, though was much more popular with younger audiences, scoring a 6.9% share of audiences aged 18-34 (Nielsen and Edison Research, 2025).

 Mexican Regional

-The Mexican regional format plays Spanish-language music, particularly Mexican and South American genres.
-In 2010, it ranked thirteenth in the nation and held the top spot in Los Angeles , a reflection of the rise in immigration from Mexico, Central America, and South America.
+The Mexican regional format features Spanish-language music, primarily from Mexico and South America.
+In 2024, it ranked eleventh in the nation.
 Mexican regional’s listener base was over 96 percent Hispanic, and the format draws large audiences in the Western and Southwestern regions of the country.
-However, experienced less success in the Eastern regions of the country; in New England, for example, the format held a zero percent share of listening.
-The rise of the Mexican regional format illustrates how radio can change rapidly to meet new demographic trends (Arbitron).
+The rise of the Mexican regional format illustrates how radio can change rapidly to meet new demographic trends.

-An increasingly Spanish language–speaking population in the United States has also resulted in a number of distinct Spanish-language radio formats.
-These include Spanish oldies, Spanish adult hits, Spanish religious, Spanish tropical, and Spanish talk among others.
-Tejano, a type of music developed in Hispanic Texan communities, has also gained enough of an audience to become a dedicated format (Arbitron).
+An increasingly Spanish–language–speaking population in the United States has also resulted in several distinct Spanish-language radio formats.
+These include Spanish oldies, Spanish adult hits, Spanish religious music, Spanish tropical music, and Spanish talk among others.
+Tejano, a type of music developed in Hispanic Texan communities, has also gained a significant enough audience to become a dedicated format.
+Mexican Regional radio channels had a 2.8% share of audiences aged 18 and over in 2024 (Nielsen and Edison Research, 2025).

 Other Popular Formats

-Radio formats have become so specialized that ratings group Arbitron includes more than 50 designations .
-Popular genres like rock have spawned subgenres like alternative and modern rock.
-Alternative rock began as a format played on college stations during the 1980s but developed as a mainstream format during the following decade, thanks in part to the popular grunge music of that era.
-As this music aged, stations began using the term modern rock to describe a format dedicated to new rock music.
-This format has also spawned the active rock format, which plays modern rock hits with older rock hits thrown in (Radio Station World).
+Radio formats have become so specialized that ratings group Arbitron includes more than 50 designations.
+Popular genres like rock have given rise to subgenres, including alternative and modern rock.
+Alternative rock originated as a format played on college stations during the 1980s.
+It evolved into a mainstream genre during the following decade, mainly due to the popularity of grunge music of that era.
+As this music developed, stations began using the term “modern rock” to describe a format dedicated to new rock music.
+This format has also given rise to the active rock format, which plays modern rock hits alongside older rock hits (Radio Station World).

-Nostalgia formats have split into a number of different formats as well.
-Oldies stations now generally focus on hits from the 1950s and 1960s, while the classic hits format chooses from hits of the 1970s, 1980s, and 1990s.
+Nostalgia formats have also evolved into several distinct formats.
+Oldies stations now generally focus on hits from the 1950s and 1960s, while the classic hits format typically selects hits from the 1970s, 1980s, and 1990s.
 Urban oldies, which focuses on R&B, soul, and other urban music hits from the 1950s, 1960s, and 1970s, has also become a popular radio format.
-Formats such as adult hits mix older songs from the 1970s, 1980s, and 1990s with a small selection of popular music, while formats such as ’80s hits picks mainly from the 1980s (Radio Station World).
+Formats such as adult hits mix older songs from the 1970s, 1980s, and 1990s with a small selection of popular music, while formats like ’80s hits picks mainly draw from the 1980s (Radio Station World).

-Radio station formats provide an interesting way to look at popular culture in the United States.
-The evolution of nostalgia formats to include new decades nods to the size and tastes of the nation’s aging listeners.
+Radio station formats offer an interesting perspective on popular culture in the United States.
+The evolution of nostalgia formats to include nods to new decades reflects the size and tastes of the nation’s aging listeners.
 Hits of the 1980s remain popular enough with their demographic to have entire stations dedicated to the era, while other generations prefer stations with a mix of decades.
 The rise of the country format and the continued popularity of the classic rock format demonstrate potential indicators of cultural trends.